HIST 2013 World Civilization I

 A study of old and new interpretations of major events and topics in United States History from the colonial era to the present.

 The purpose of this course is to teach history majors how to research and write within the discipline.
 Students will learn how to execute historical writing and research projects, employing a range of primary and secondary sources.
 Students will learn how professional historians past and present have approached their craft.
 Prerequisite: HIST 2483 or HIST 2493.

 The study of societies relationship with war, in particular: how warfare is viewed by different societies; why societies choose to wage war; how religion, culture, and literature affect society s perspective of warfare, and the social consequences of waging war for winners and losers.
 Within the context of American society, this course will address the social impacts of various U.S. wars, and will take some time to explore the rise of the military-industrial complex and its effect on American society.

 HIST 3343 World War II, The European Theater

-Part of a six-hour bloc on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the European theater.
-In dealing with the war’s origins, this course will go back to explore the social and political circumstances that gave rise to the war in Europe, and explore the first several years of the post-war period in order to adequately explore the social, economic, and political consequences of the war.
+Part of a six-hour block on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the European theater.
+In dealing with the war's origins, this course will explore the social and political circumstances that gave rise to the war in Europe, and explore the first several years of the post-war period in order to adequately explore the social, economic, and political consequences of the war.

 HIST 3353 World War II, The Pacific Theater

-Part of a six-hour bloc on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the Pacific Theater.
-In dealing with the war’s origins, this course will go back several decades to explore the social and political circumstances that gave rise to the war in the Pacific.
+Part of a six-hour block on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the Pacific Theater.
+In dealing with the war s origins, this course will explore the social and political circumstances that gave rise to the war in the Pacific.